viktoriarad/react/Readme.md

     - expo start --android/ expo start --ios
     - open http://localhost:19002 - Expo DevTools
     - click 'Tunnel' in lower left corner screen
-    - in termin type "?" to open expo help
+    - in terminal type "?" to open expo help
-    - in termin type "s" and login to your account
+    - in terminal type "s" and login to your account
 3. Go to app in your phone
 4. Scan QR code or click on link
 5. Wait for download